 It’s more than likely you’re lying to yourself, convinced no one will pay you a decent rate until you’ve been slogging in your industry for 20 some years.
 That’s another lie.
 Don’t listen to yourself or anyone else who tells you that bullshit.

-Some folks just have the raw attributes that make them good at what they do from the get-go.
+Some folks just have the raw attributes that make them good at what they do and guess what, you’ll get even better.

 Maybe you get to use crayons or flash a camera about.

 Perhaps now you’re self-employed, you no longer have to deal with a handsy boss.
 You can take fridge breaks whenever you damn well please and never have to hide the fact you spend most of your day surfing the internet.

 So why should you expect to get paid too?